 Description

-Louisiana is home to numerous global companies with operations in the Gulf, one of the most productive oil and gas basins in the world.
+The state is home to numerous global companies with operations in the Gulf, one of the most productive oil and gas basins in the world.
 Offshore activity includes drilling, production and transportation of oil and gas.

 The Louisiana Offshore Oil Port is the only deepwater oil port in the nation, providing tanker offloading at a rate of 100,000 barrels of crude oil per hour.
 It is the largest point of entry for U.S. waterborne crude oil.
 Onshore, LOOP facilities include the Clovelly Dome Storage Terminal where nearly 60 million barrels of crude oil can be stored in eight underground salt caverns and 12 million barrels can be stored above ground.